MISP/misp-book/appendices/README.md

 * `ldapEmailField` - LDAP attribute (string) or attributes (array) that will be checked if contains user e-mail address.
 If you want to change or add field, you should also add that field/fields to `ldapAttributes`.
 Default: `mail`.
 * `ldapAttributes` – fields that will be fetched from LDAP server.
 Default: `mail` and `memberof`.
 * `ldapUserGroup` - LDAP group that must be assigned to user to access MISP.
 Default: not set.
+* `createUser` - if `true`, MISP will create new user from LDAP.
+Default `true`.
-* `updateUser` - if `true`, MISP will update existing users information (like e-mail address or role) from LDAP after login.
+* `updateUser` - if `true`, MISP will update existing users information (e-mail address and role) from LDAP after login.
 Default: `false`.
-* `ldapDefaultOrg` – default organisation ID for user from LDAP.
-By default it is first organisation in database.
+* `ldapDefaultOrg` – default organization ID for user from LDAP.
+By default it is the first organization in the database.
 * `ldapDefaultRoleId` - default role for newly created user.
 It can be integer or array when key contains LDAP group and value assigned role ID.
 Must be defined if `updateUser` is set to `true` (without that variable, user will be disabled).
 * `ldapProtocol` - protocol version used.
 Default: 3.
 * `ldapNetworkTimeout` - timeout for communication with LDAP server in seconds.
 Default: 5 seconds.